 Have you observed any pattern in the denominators of the above numbers?
-It appears that when the decimal number is expressed in its simplest rational form, (p and q are coprimes) and the denominator (i.e., q) has only powers of 2, or powers of 5, or both.
+It appears that when the decimal is expressed in its simplest rational form then p and q are coprime and the denominator (i.e., q) has only powers of 2, or powers of 5, or both.
 This is because 2 and 5 are the only prime factors of powers of 10.

-From the above examples, you have seen that any rational number that terminates in its decimal form can be expressed in a rational form whose denominator is a power of 2 or 5 or
+From the above examples, you have seen that any rational number in its a decimal form that terminates, can be expressed in a rational form whose denominator is a power of